kaizen-ai/kaizenflow/documentation/technical/vpn.md

 ##### Admin panel

-For start work wich admin panel:
+To start working with the admin panel:

 1) Execute port forwarding: